jhidding/adhesion-code/adhesion_example.md

 ## Program outline

-The program reads a YAML configuration file and writes output data to HDF5.
+The program reads a YAML configuration file and writes output data to HDF5 [@HDF5].
 YAML is an extension of the JSON data format aimed at human readability and is supported across many programming languages.
-HDF5 files can be read in all widely used data analysis frameworks, i.e. Python, GNU R, Julia or even Matlab if you're so inclined.

 The configuration file contains information about box size, initial conditions, and output specification.
 We generate initial conditions based on the $\Lambda$CDM cosmological model in the form of an initial velocity potential $\Phi_0$.
 Then we run the CGAL regular triangulation algorithm on those initial conditions for any number of specified time steps.
 Note that the adhesion model is not an iterative scheme, so each time step is an independent computation.